apache/accumulo-website/_docs-2/getting-started/features.md

 ### Balancer

 Users can provide a balancer plugin that decides how to distribute tablets across a table.
-These plugins can be provided on a per table basis.
+These plugins can be provided on a per-table basis.
 This is useful for ensuring a particular table's tablets are placed optimally for tables with special query needs.
 The default balancer randomly spreads each table's tablets across the cluster.
 It takes into account where a tablet was